Being Intentional with Your Nonprofit Partnerships

 Support women-owned businesses by:

 • Doing Your Research.
-Approach any partnership with your organization’s mission at the forefront.
+Approach all nonprofit partnerships with your organization’s mission at the forefront.
 Try to find partners who work well with your nonprofit’s goals.

 • Considering Your Supply Chain.
 Don’t just measure your partnerships, but also look at your supply chain.
 Working with other nonprofits will give you a competitive advantage and access to new communities, but your supply chain is also worth considering.
 Support and build relationships with small for-profit businesses whose values align with your mission.